timestocome/RaspberryPi-Robot/README.md

 Robot with clear body has a servo to turn front wheels and rear wheel drive

 Robot with black body has 4 wheel drive and uses wheels to steer

+You can set up your robot to run on boot add the following to the end of your .bashrc file

+cd /home/pi/directoryOfCode
+python ClearRobot.py